 Not using your tax-free allowances

 Each of us gets an annual tax-free allowance to invest, via an Individual Savings Account or ISA.
-Not making use of this can erode your capital so it’s important to understand what is available to you.
+Not making use of this can erode your capital, so it’s important to understand what is available to you.
+For those looking for a low-risk option, a high-yield savings account from your bank can offer steady growth.

 A happy family on a country walk